If I ran a poll on the most used rooms in your house right now, I’m sure the kitchen would come up as the ultimate winner.

 My top tip for a kitchen refresh?
 Add art.

 Open shelves are the perfect spot for these additions, but benchtops and small ends of cabinetry will also work.
-Use art on their own for impact or try mixing in with other accessories like books or vessels.
+Use art on their own for impact or try mixing in with other accessories like books or vases.

 Colour tips you ask?
 Just remember matchy matchy is so 1990’s, so let’s think interesting and eye-catching instead.
 Art in your kitchen will definitely scream #seriousartcollectorliveshere.